 Westbound, three trips run via Mississauga, Kitchener and the Woodstock Transit Terminal; and two are express, calling only at the Woodstock Supercharger location.
 The first three eastbound trips and the day and all westbound trips make additional stops in London at Victoria Hospital, White Oaks Mall, and south of highway 401.

 The services which stop at the Woodstock Transit Terminal could be used to connect with T:GO intercommunity transit services to Tillsonburg and Middlesex County Connect services to Ingersoll and Thorndale; the Kitchener stop provides connections with Grand River Transit including the iXpress bus to Cambridge and the Fairway LRT station; and there are connections with London Transit at White Oaks and downtown.
 The intercommunity bus service to Sarnia stops a short distance away from the downtown London terminal, and Onex Bus have also indicated via social media that Windsor and Sarnia should “stay tuned” for future service extensions.

 Fares from London are $30, including two items of luggage.

-Both Onex Bus and Rider Express have announced intentions to operate services between Niagara Falls and Toronto, with Rider Express setting a start date of August 16, 2021.
+Both Onex Bus and Rider Express have announced intentions to operate services between Niagara Falls and Toronto, with Rider Express initially setting a start date of August 16, 2021.
+However, both operators had yet to commence service at the end of September.
 Megabus already serves this route, with stops in St. Catharines and Grimsby, three times daily.